linkdata/rinse/README.md

 ## Container security

-The container is run with read-only filesystem, no privileges and no network.
+The container is based on [Alpine Linux](https://www.alpinelinux.org/) and is run with read-only filesystem, no privileges and no network (except if downloading the file has been requested).

 If you have gVisor installed and run `rinse` as root (which gVisor requires), gVisor will be used to further sandbox the container.